Chart Color Schemes

 Mundaring is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Mundaring, as per the latest Census evaluation, 97.7% of dwellings were houses, with the remaining 2.4% consisting of semi-detached homes, apartments, and other types.
-This is compared to Perth metro's 94.8% houses and 5.1% other dwellings.
-Home ownership in Mundaring stood at 39.5%, with mortgaged properties at 51.2% and rented dwellings at 9.3%.
-The median monthly mortgage repayment was $2,000, higher than Perth metro's average of $1,950.
-The median weekly rent in Mundaring was $380, compared to Perth metro's $330.
+In Mundaring, as per the latest Census evaluation, 97.7% of dwellings were houses, with the remaining 2.4% comprising semi-detached homes, apartments, and other dwelling types.
+This compares to Perth metropolitan area's figures of 94.8% houses and 5.1% other dwellings.
+Home ownership in Mundaring stood at 39.5%, with mortgaged properties accounting for 51.2% and rented dwellings making up 9.3%.
+The median monthly mortgage repayment in the area was $2,000, surpassing Perth metro's average of $1,950.
+Meanwhile, the median weekly rent in Mundaring was recorded at $380, compared to Perth metro's $330.
 Nationally, Mundaring's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing